Data to the bunk

-“DiRT is an aggregator of data – so it takes complex information from our scientific displays, as well as the ship’s underway data, and distils the essential information into something more accessible,” Mr Symons said.
+“DIRT is an aggregator of data – so it takes complex information from our scientific displays, as well as the ship’s underway data, and distils the essential information into something more accessible,” Mr Symonds said.

-“No matter where people are on the ship, they can now see the day’s plan and, for example, how long a deployment has to run, so that they can continue doing other things, whether that be other work or watching a movie on their bunk.
+“No matter where people are on the ship, they can now see, for example, how long a deployment has to run, so that they can continue doing other things, whether that be other work or watching a movie on their bunk.

-Once in the control room, scientists can view DiRT and information from other scientific equipment across six computer screens.
+Once in the control room, scientists can view DIRT and information from other scientific equipment across eight computer screens.

 They can then make decisions about when to deploy a net, as well as when to open and close it to get the maximum amount of krill.